BDEvan5/ppx/README.md

 python3 ppox/systems/ppo.py
 ```
 Since [hydra](https://hydra.cc/docs/intro/) is used for managing configurations, overide parameters can be passed as arguments to this command.
+The default parameters can be changes in the relevant config file.

+A simple function to plot the return during training is provided in the `notebooks/` directory.

 ## Installation